Career Definition for a Networking Technician

 Although some job duties may overlap with those of a networking technician, network administrators often perform more advanced security and performance tests, oversee the installation of new equipment and software, control access to networks and create new user accounts when necessary.
-A technical certificate and training may open up some entry-level employment opportunities in this area, but a bachelor's degree in an information or computer science field is generally desired by employers.
-Computer systems and network administrators should expect to see an 8% increase in employment between 2014 and 2024, according to the BLS.
-As seen in 2015 BLS figures, these computer professionals received a median salary of $77,810.
+A technical certificate and training may open up some entry-level employment opportunities in this area, but a bachelor's degree in information or computer science-related fields is generally desired by employers.
+Computer systems and network administrators should expect to see an 4% increase in employment between 2019 and 2029, according to the BLS.
+As seen in 2019 BLS figures, these computer professionals received a median salary of $83,510.

 Computer Network Architect

 For those with an interest in designing communication networks and selecting what equipment is needed, becoming a computer network architect could be a good career choice.
 After assessing the goals and needs of an organization, a computer network architect configures the layout, chooses items like routers, cables and software, analyzes budgetary issues, determines costs and plans for future expansion of the network.